BerkmanA/domain_big_data/README.md

 The file 'DomainBigData_toDomain.py' receives a name or contact information and returns any domains registered by the input data.

 Both of these scripts were written as Maltego transforms thus they both receive their inputs from a Maltego map and return entities created based and the results.

+Note, the website 'domainbigdata.com' has been dow for several months and may not return.